Ewan-D/beginnersBase11ty/README.md

 - template = Nunjucks
 - style = Tailwind (which in turn will need postcss and autoprefixer but lets not worry to much about that now...)
 - deploy= Netlify
-- Boilerplate with Baskerville font loaded allready to go.
 4. Have a base that I can go to for future projects and actually understanding how it all works.